We believe that fashion should be equated with fairness, respect and equality.

-We understand that as a business, we have a responsibility to respect human rights.
-We follow the UN Guiding Principles on Business and Human Rights to guide us towards best practice in this area.
-We believe everybody in our supply chain should be treated with respect and dignity.
-We also believe each person should earn a fair wage and be recognised and valued equally.
+We understand that, as a business, we have a responsibility to respect human rights.
+We have been a member of the Ethical Trading Initiative since 2012 and follow the UN guiding principles on Business and Human Rights to guide us towards best practices.
+We believe everybody in our supply chain should be treated with respect and dignity, and that each person should earn a fair wage and be recognised and valued equally.
 We aim to build modern and resilient supply chains that provide desirable jobs, foster people’s skills, strengthen workers’ voices and advocate for vulnerable groups.

-We build open and collaborative relationships with our suppliers and take the time to understand the complexities and contexts of our sourcing regions.
-We engage with other brands, NGOs, industry experts and other local stakeholders with the intention to manage impacts on people proactively and operate in the most responsible way possible.
-We are committed to playing our part in helping to create a better and more equal world, as envisioned in the UN’s Sustainable Development Goals.
+We aim to build open and collaborative relationships with our suppliers and take the time to understand the complexities and contexts of our sourcing regions.
+We engage with other brands, NGOs, industry experts and other local stakeholders with the intention to proactively manage impacts on people and to operate in the most responsible way possible.
+We are committed to doing our part in helping to create a better and more equal world, as envisioned in the UN’s Sustainable Development Goals.

 These policies outline the standards we expect our suppliers to uphold to ensure everyone in our supply chain is treated fairly and with respect.
-We understand that sometimes our suppliers might need support to comply with our standards and are committed to providing guidance and, where needed, training so that they can make improvements and ensure workers’ rights and wellbeing are protected.
+We understand that sometimes our suppliers might need support to comply with our standards.
+We are committed to providing guidance and, where needed, training so that they can make improvements and ensure workers’ rights and wellbeing are protected.

 The Modern Slavery Act is a law that was passed in the UK in 2015 to address cases of modern slavery.
 One part of the Act applies to businesses and requires regular reporting as well as greater transparency on what is being done to ensure modern slavery does not exist in operations or supply chains.